Get up to 60% off Yarn Shop Yarn Deals

 How to Knit the Stockinette Stitch

-One of the elements of the Stockinette Stitch is that the ends of the fabric tend to “curl” unless you anchor the edge with a garter stitch.
-Some yarns show this tendency more than others; for instance, super bulky yarns tend to curl over fewer stitches than finer weight yarns.
+One of the characteristics of the Stockinette Stitch is that the ends of the fabric tend to "curl" unless you anchor the edge with a garter stitch.
+Some yarns show this tendency more than others — for instance, super bulky yarns tend to curl over fewer stitches than finer-weight yarns.

 Some projects use the curl as an advantage or an added design element.
-For instance, there may be a purposeful curl in the edging sock cuffs or creating curled scarves.
-And if your edges will be sewn together for a sweater seam, the curl is only a nuisance when flattening it out in order to check measurements.
-The curl will not affect the overall look of the final project.
+There may be a purposeful curl in sock cuff edging, or it can be used to create curled scarves.
+If your edges will be sewn together for a sweater seam, the curl is only a minor nuisance when flattening it out to check measurements — it won't affect the overall look of the final project.

 For flat projects like scarves and dishcloths, avoid the curl by adding a border of ribbing, garter stitch, or another non-curling pattern to the edges.